Portland Medical Malpractice Lawyer

 Take, for example, a surgical error compared to a failure to diagnose.
 With the former, the surgeon actively makes a mistake during surgery that causes injury or death to the patient.
 With the latter, the doctor is making a mistake by omission in failing to diagnose a condition.

 There are many different types of medical malpractice claims, but what they all have in common is that they accuse the healthcare professional of failing to provide treatment at the accepted standard of care, which results in injury or death to the patient.

 This is different from an adverse event.
-Every procedure carries a certain degree of risk.
+Every procedure carries a certain degree of risk and medical experts are not able to guarantee positive results.
 When a procedure goes south or a doctor delays making an accurate diagnosis, it may not be grounds for a medical malpractice claim.
 This goes back to the accepted standard of care criteria.
 A doctor may perform a heart surgery to the best of his or her ability and at the accepted medical standard and it still may go poorly.
 Only an experienced medical malpractice attorney can evaluate your situation to determine if medical negligence was a factor.

 Common Types of Medical Malpractice Claims

-Below are examples of common types of medical malpractice claims and is not an exhaustive list.
+Below are examples of common types of medical malpractice claims.
+This is not an exhaustive list of medical errors.

 - Wrong Site Surgery – Performing the right procedure on the wrong body part

 - Failure to Diagnose – Failing to diagnose a patient’s disease or condition